aws/amazon-chime-sdk-js/guides/07_FAQs.md

 Customers and end users must ensure that either (a) end users do not use SDK applications in these kinds of split-tunneling scenarios, or (b) the SDK application always requests microphone permissions prior to beginning ICE.

-### Is the Amazon Chime SDK supported on mobile browsers?

-Amazon Chime SDK for JavaScript is supported on certain mobile browsers listed in the official Amazon Chime SDK documentation: https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-browsers.
-Developers can also build native mobile applications using the following SDKs (this option allows for meetings to continue when applications are sent to the background).

-Amazon Chime SDK for iOS https://github.com/aws/amazon-chime-sdk-ios

-Amazon Chime SDK for Android https://github.com/aws/amazon-chime-sdk-android

 ## Meetings

 ### How do users authenticate into a meeting?